 FRIENDS is an experiential social skills program.
-We use games and discussions to facilitate social skills in the moment as situations occur and feelings arise.
+We use games and discussions to facilitate social skills in the moment as events occur and feelings arise.
 Our counselors lead structured and unstructured activities which provide the children with opportunities to give and receive peer feedback in a supportive and fun manner.
-They learn to handle frustration and articulate their feelings more clearly, helping them in turn to experience more success in difficult situations.
+They learn to handle frustration and articulate their feelings more clearly, helping them to navigate future experiences more effectively.

 FRIENDS is FUN!
 We play lots of camp games: scavenger hunts, dodge ball, relay races, & many other outdoor activities.
-We enjoy indoor games as well including board games, partner games, group challenges and more.
-Role plays sharing circles are also a part of the afternoon.
-Children are placed with partners, small groups and large groups throughout the day, which provides them with many varied opportunities to learn effective skills in different types of social situations.
+We enjoy indoor games as well including partner games, group challenges, board games, and more.
+Role plays and sharing circles are also a part of the afternoon.
+Children are placed with partners, small groups and large groups throughout the day, which provides them with varied opportunities to learn effective skills in different types of social situations.

 FRIENDS is held at Park Village Elementary School in Rancho Penasquitos on Monday and Thursday afternoons from 4:00 to 5:30PM.
 The FRIENDS session is approximately 8 weeks long.
 Park Village Elementary School is located at 7930 Park Village Rd 92129, just off of Black Mountain Rd and the 56 freeway.